Philippine Arbor Day, Is there such a day?

 holiday.
 It means work in the government and the private sectors are not suspended.

 It is a local government event as proclaimed by The Governor of a Province or the

 Mayor of a City or Municipality through an ordinance passed by their respective local sanggunian.

-Sanggunian is the local elective officials in the Philippines who has the power to
+Sanggunian is the local elective officials in the Philippines who have the power to

-propose, enact, repel or amend a local law.
+propose, enact, repeal or amend a local law.